dlepke/2800-202210-DTC04/README.md

         * DB_PORT=3306
     * The database URL will be used in your local environment, and is in the format:
      (database type)://(database username):(database password)@(host url)/(database name)
-7. Ensure you uncomment line 246 in server.js - this will call a string of functions to create the sample database tables for users, items, and the (empty) user watchlists
+7. Ensure you uncomment line 223 in server.js - this will call a string of functions to create the sample database tables for users, items, and the (empty) user watchlists.
+Recomment out this line after running the server once
 8. Run the command: ```npm install```
 9. Run the command: ```nodemon start```
 10. Open the following link in your browser: [localhost:5050](localhost:5050)